 Controls the number of samples used to simulate the microfacet-based transmission evaluations.
 Increase this value to resolve any noise in the transmission.
 If you switch this parameter to zero, the GI_transmission_depth to zero and the noise disappears, you will know that the noise is due to transmission.

 Diagram showing how transmission rays are propagated in an Arnold render

 Specular Ray Sampling and Transmission Noise

 While it is normally a straightforward matter to determine whether it is a specular reflection or transmission causing the noise, we need to confirm that specular rays are responsible for a given type of noise: If you've rendered AOV's you can check the indirect diffuse AOV; if noise is present in this AOV only, you can be quite certain this ray type is responsible.
-Also, you can switch the GI_specular_samples and GI_transmission_samples and specular depth types to zero in the Arnold Render Settings.
+Also, you can switch the GI_specular_samples and GI_transmission_samples and specular_ray_depth types to zero in the Arnold render settings.
 Again, this essentially turns off specular rays.
 If the specular rays are responsible, the noise will disappear with this test.
 If the specular component disappears but the noise is still there, specular rays are not responsible.

 Sub Surface Scattering (SSS)

 This value controls the number of lighting samples (direct and indirect) that will be taken to estimate lighting within a radius of the point being shaded to compute sub-surface scattering.
 Higher values produce a cleaner solution but will take longer to render.